aws-samples/analyze-aws-guardduty-findings-with-bedrock/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT-0 License.
 ```